Memorial service held for Durham man struck by hit-and-run driver: 'Need people to come forward'

 "He embodied brotherhood.
 He was the type of person to check on everyone, carrying everyone's situation on his shoulders," said Devin Scott.

 After the memorial, loved ones gathered at the site of the accident for a balloon release.
-Though no one is in custody, Crause's family hasn't given up hope.
+Though no one is in custody, Crouse's family hasn't given up hope.

-"I'm just committed more than ever to catch the person who did this," Keira Crause said.
+"I'm just committed more than ever to catch the person who did this," Keira Crouse said.